mickcaff/Front-End-Mentor-Challenge-02-Product-Preview-Card/README.md

 The most challenging part of this assignment was getting the desktop view image to take up exactly half of the card.

-- I learnt that you can use `overflow: hidden;` on the parent container to hide any small overlows.
+- I learnt that you can use `overflow: hidden;` on the parent container to hide any small overflows.

-- I then found it easier to make the `width` and `height` of the `image container` and `information container` exactly the same, then simply use flexbox, with flex direction set to row.
-This resulted in both the two halves being exactly half.
+- I then found it easier to make the `width` and `height` of the `image container` and `information container` exactly the same, then simply use flexbox, with flex-direction set to row.
+This resulted in both halves being exactly the same.

 ### Continued development